nervosys/AutonomySim/docs/pages/autonomysim/lidar.md

 ## Server side visualization for debugging

-By default, the lidar points are not drawn on the viewport.
+By default, the LiDAR points are not drawn on the viewport.
 To enable the drawing of hit laser points on the viewport, please enable setting `DrawDebugPoints` via settings json.

 ```json
     "Lidar1": {